mayajuman/mayajuman.github.io/research.md

 **Juman, M.M.**, Olson, L.E., and Sargis, E.J.
 "Skeletal variation and taxonomic boundaries in the Pen-tailed Treeshrew (Scandentia, Ptilocercidae: *Ptilocercus lowii* Gray, 1848)."
 To be presented at the Meeting of the American Society of Mammalogists, 6/15/2021.

-**Juman, M.**, Woodman, N., Olson, L.E., Sargis, E.J.
+**Juman, M.M.**, Woodman, N., Olson, L.E., Sargis, E.J.
 “Ecogeographic variation and taxonomic boundaries in Large Treeshrews (Mammalia, Scandentia) from Southeast Asia.”
 Presented at the Saybrook College Senior Mellon Forum, New Haven, CT, 3/2/2020.

-**Juman, M.**, Woodman, N., Olson, L.E., Sargis, E.J.
+**Juman, M.M.**, Woodman, N., Olson, L.E., Sargis, E.J.
 “Skeletal variation among island populations of Large Treeshrews (Scandentia: Tupaiidae: *Tupaia tana*).”
 Presented at the Meeting of the American Society of Mammalogists, Washington, D.C., 6/29/2019.